Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

 The most basic baseline credential that most employers require in a foreign ESL teacher is a bachelor’s degree or its equivalent.
 An estimated 70% of ESL teachers worldwide hold at least a bachelor’s degree.

-Obviously, this is easier said than done, as college programs cost time and money, so I don’t mean to be flippant here.
-Completing your bachelor’s program is going to take a lot of work and financial investment, but it’ll be worth its while in the end if you want to up your value in the global ESL market.
+Obviously, this is easier said than done, as college programs cost time and money, so we don’t mean to be flippant here.
+Completing your bachelor’s program is going to take a lot of work and financial investment, but it’ll be worth it in the end if you want to increase your value in the global ESL market.

 An important caveat: as the above-cited statistic indicates, 30% of ESL teachers don’t have a bachelor’s degree, so it’s not a dealbreaker if you find the right school.
 If you really want to teach English as a foreign language but can’t or won’t get a bachelor’s degree first, you’re not totally out of luck.